Employment Relations Act 2000

 You could also call this:

-If you have a personal grievance at work and have lost pay because of it, there are rules about how much money you can get back.
-This applies when the Employment Relations Authority or the court decides that you have a personal grievance and that you’ve lost pay as a result.
+If you have a personal grievance and you lost money because of it, this section might apply to you.
+The Authority or the court must decide that you have a personal grievance and that you lost remuneration, which is the money you would have earned.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 129: Person bound by, or party to, employment agreement may pursue dispute under this Act
+129: Person bound by, or party to, employment agreement may pursue dispute under this Act, or

 Remedies in relation to personal grievances